thisisevilevil/evilevil365/_posts/2024-12-02-Hotpatch_ForWindows11.md

 Also note that if a later hotpatch-eligible patch is released but your device doesn't have the previous baseline patch, the device will still have to reboot to apply the baseline patch, in order to get the later hotpatch-eligible patch, so keep this in mind.

 Otherwise this is such great news for Windows Client computing and this will greatly improve security and end-user productivity by deploying patches much faster without those required reboots!

+Read the full announcement from Microsoft from [here](https://techcommunity.microsoft.com/blog/windows-itpro-blog/hotpatch-for-client-comes-to-windows-11-enterprise/4302717)